zenjieli/mllms_know/README.md

 ## 📝 Method Details

-Our approach leverages the inherent attention mechanisms and gradients within MLLMs to identify regions of interest in images without requiring additional training.
+Our approach leverages inherent attention mechanisms and gradients in MLLMs to identify regions of interest without additional training.
 The key methods include:

-1. **Relative Attention**: Compares attention patterns between task-specific and general prompts
-2. **Gradient Attention**: Uses gradient information to identify important image regions
-3. **High-Resolution Processing**: Enhances detail perception through multi-scale processing
+1. **Relative Attention-based Visual Cropping**: Computes relative attention \(A_{rel}(x,q)\) for each image-question pair and selects a target layer from TextVQA validation data to guide visual cropping.

+2. **Gradient-Weighted Attention-based Visual Cropping**: Uses gradient information to refine attention maps, normalizing answer-to-token and token-to-image attention without requiring a second forward pass.

+3. **Input Gradient-based Visual Cropping**: Directly computes the gradient of the model’s decision w.r.t. the input image.
+To mitigate noise in uniform regions, it applies Gaussian high-pass filtering, median filtering, and thresholding before spatial aggregation.

+**Bounding Box Selection for Visual Cropping.**
+We use a sliding window approach to extract bounding boxes from the importance map.
+Windows of different sizes, scaled by factors in $\{1, 1.2, \dots, 2\}$, slide over the image with a stride of 1.
+The position maximizing the sum of importance values is selected, and the window with the largest deviation from its neighbors is chosen.
+The cropped region is then resized and fed into the MLLM.

+**High-Resolution Visual Cropping.**
+For high-resolution images ($>1K$), we first split them into smaller non-overlapping blocks ($<1024\times1024$), compute importance maps for each block, and merge them.
+The same bounding box selection is then applied to the merged importance map.

-For implementation details, see `llava_methods.py` and `blip_methods.py`.
+For implementation details, see `llava_methods.py` and `blip_methods.py` and `utils.py`.

 ## 📊 Results